What are Dentures?

 Dentures, full or partial are a good alternative for people who have lost a tooth or several teeth for any reasons.

-Type of Dentures we offer
+Types of Dentures we offer

 Denture’s life

 There is no absolute lifespan for dentures.
 Some last up to thirty years.
-By this time they are quite badly worn and should be replaced.
+By this time, they are quite badly worn and should be replaced.

 An old worn-down denture affect the chewing comfort negatively and also changes the person’s appearance and profile from the side.